 Our business hours are Monday to Friday from 9:30 to 18:00 JST (GMT+9).

-For editing/rewriting, we accept all Microsoft Word formats, as well as Open Office and LaTeX.
-For figures, please send us PDF, TIFF, JPG/JPEG or PNG.
-We do not accept AI files.
+For editing/rewriting, we accept all Microsoft Office formats, as well as Open Office and LaTeX.

-Yes, when we edit the manuscript, we will check basic journal guidelines and make sure your manuscript is correct.
+Yes, this is included in Expert Editing only.
+When we edit the manuscript, we will check basic journal guidelines and make sure your manuscript is correct.